Lawyer: Compensation

-In the United States, lawyers typically earn between $100,000 and $220,000 per year, although earnings vary by age, experience, and practice setting.
+Lawyer compensation varies greatly.
+Among lawyers in the United States, the median pay among lawyers is $151,160 as of 2024.
+Based on a 2026 report, the overall national mean attorney salary in the United States is $176,470.
+In BigLaw firms, median salaries for associates range from $200,000 to $330,000.
+This range varies based on years worked as an associate, calculated up to the eighth year: first-year associates make a median of $200,000, while eighth-year associates make a median of $330,000.
+On the other hand, solo practitioners make an average of $65,000.

 Lawyers are paid for their work in a variety of ways.
 In private practice, they may work for an hourly fee according to a billable hour structure, a contingency fee, or a lump sum payment.
+Other lawyers work on a fixed salary; these typically consist of associates.
 Normally, most lawyers negotiate a written fee agreement up front and may require a non-refundable retainer in advance.
 Recent studies suggest that when lawyers charge a fixed fee rather than billing by the hour, they work less hard on behalf of clients, and clients get worse outcomes.
 In many countries there are fee-shifting arrangements by which the loser must pay the winner's fees and costs; the United States is the major exception, although in turn, its legislators have carved out many exceptions to the so-called "American Rule" of no fee shifting.